biicode/docs/c++/building/biicode_building.rst

   .. container:: infonote

      When someone depends on your library, biicode only downloads the required files (according to the dependency graph).
-So you can't assume that ``${BII_my_main_TARGET}`` target will exist.
-If you reference a target that doesn't exist build will fail.
-Whenever it is possible it's better to not act upon EXE targets.
+So you can not assume that ``${BII_my_main_TARGET}`` target will exist.
+It may seem obvious, but if you reference a target that doesn't exist build fails.
+When possible it's better to not act upon EXE targets.
 Remember that ``BII_BLOCK_TARGET`` will be applied to each target in your block.

-     It's best to act upon ``BII_BLOCK_TARGET``.
+     It is best to act upon ``BII_BLOCK_TARGET``.

 Select build type: Debug or Release